Page last updated on 2013 June 05

 Author's Graduate Course on Computer Arithmetic

 The following PowerPoint and PDF presentation files for the seven parts of the textbook are available for downloading (file sizes up to 2 MB).
-The date of the last update is provided; no systematic updating of these PPT and PDF files is planned for 2013.
+The date of the last update is provided.
+Minor editorial changes were made and a handful of explanatory slides were added to these presentations during March-June 2013, but because the implemented changes were insignificant, the dates below were not modified.

 Part I: Number Representation (ppt, pdf, last updated 2012/04/04)